danstarns/neo-push/README.md

 ## Users

-At the core of the app you cant anything without a user.
-To keep things simple the UI doesn't have any profile page ect ect.
+At the core of the app but to keep things simple the UI doesn't have any profile page ect ect.

-### typeDefs
+### Type Definitions

 ```graphql
 type User @timestamps {